jenkinsci/jenkins/CONTRIBUTING.md

 A pull request with no activites for the past 30 days can be marked with the label `stalled`.

 If a pull request marked with the label `stalled` has no new activited after 30days, it can be marked as `proposed-for-close`.
-96hrs after this label is applied to a pull request, it will be closed.
+7 days after this label is applied to a pull request, it will be closed.

 When creating the pull request, if you activate the _Allow edits by maintainers_, you accept that maintainers can push new commits into the pull requests.
 As some maintainers are willing to attend to typo fix, merge conflicts while reviewing pull requests, accepting edits from maintainers can speed up the integration of the pull requests into the project.